OpenCode/geany-openerp/README.md

 This repository is a collection of configuration files to help developers of **OpenERP** modules that use the editor **Geany** for their work.
+To install the files is possible to launch the install.sh script in a terminal or follow the instruction:

 ## templates